 Electrospun protein may offer meat replacement hope: TNO The use of electrospinning technology could help create nano-sized protein strands that are able to better mimic the texture and bite of meat, say experts from TNO.
 Writing in Innovative Food Science & Emerging Technologies the research team noted that the development of meat-free food products that have appealing texture and structure remains a big challenge for the industry.
 "One of the challenges of alternative protein sources, such as plant storage protein, green leaf protein or insect protein is to process it into an a structurally appealing product," explained the researchers, led by Maaike Nieuwland of TNO, the Netherlands.
 "Fibrillar structure is acknowledged to play an essential role in giving texture and bite to protein products," said Nieuwland and her colleagues.
-"In this study, we investigate the possibility to produce thin fibrils as building blocks for texturally interesting meat replacers."
+"Using a well-soluble ‘polymer’ as a carrier for the difficult-to-spin proteins, is more widely applicable," they added.
 Study details